 “I’ll take it off when she's not around, ” I said to myself.

 I’d always had this mental barrier against bracelets ever since I was a kid.
 This same phenomenon seemed to pervade other parts of my life.
 I was often hesitant to leap into uncomfortable activities or foreign environments, afraid I wasn’t up for it.
 I found myself avoiding socializing with people/relatives I don't recognize during large family gatherings.
 During my first year in the student council, I’d procrastinate over my duties and often say “No” or “I’m busy” to requests since I didn't want to add more responsibilities onto my plate due to fear of not meeting their expectations.
-This sometimes leads to problems in management and I end up burdening the person in charge.

 As the day drew closer to an end, I found myself in my room gazing upon the ever-growing collection of awards I’ve accumulated over the years.
 There was one that stood out in particular, the trophy for winning first place in the Chinese Drama Competition during 6th grade.
 I was signed up for the competition by my parents against my will.
 But thinking back, I wouldn’t have been able to accomplish this in the first place if it wasn’t for my parents forcing me to join.
 As I reached out for the trophy on top of the shelf, I noticed a black figure on my arm in my peripheral vision.
 To my surprise, the bracelet was resting comfortably around my wrist.
 I realized that if I wasn’t pushing myself out of my comfort zone, I wouldn’t have been able to improve and recognize my own capabilities.
 This was evident in the instance of joining the competition and wearing the bracelet.
 From that moment on, I promised myself that I would not back down from my future endeavors no matter how challenging or scary they may seem.